OSC/ood-ansible/README.md

 ## Toggles and advanced uses

 ### Using this role to manage cluster and apps

-There are a few variables in this role that enable Open OnDemand customisations and configuration.
+There are a few variables in this role that enable Open OnDemand customizations and configuration.

 #### `cluster`

-This is simply a bypass of its content to `/etc/ood/config/clusters.d/<cluster_title>.yml`.
+This configuration writes its content to `/etc/ood/config/clusters.d/<cluster_title>.yml`.
+The name of the file is extracted from `v2.metadata.title` of the configuration.

 For example

 ```yaml
 cluster:
   v2: